Joads0n/blog-do-codigo/README.md

 * Routes protected by authentication middleware.
 * Authentication with acess tokens and refresh tokens.
 * Allow List to refresh tokens.
+* Used lib nodemailer to send verification email to user.